wordtreefoundation/books/pseudo_biblical/The Late War - Gilbert Hunt - 1819.md

 26 They troubled the men of Columbia all along the sea coast, which is more than eight thousand furlongs, from north to south.

-27 Moreover, they gat much plunder : even much of. the good things with which the land of Colombia aboundeth.
+27 Moreover, they gat much plunder : even much of the good things with which the land of Colombia aboundeth.

-CHAP XXIX.
+CHAP.
+XXIX.

-Major Croghan defeats the British and Indians, under Gen. Proctor, in their attack en Fort Stephenson, Lower Sandusky.
+Major Croghan defeats the British and Indians, under Gen. Proctor, in their attack on Fort Stephenson, Lower Sandusky.

 NEVERTHELESS, it came to pass, that Harison, the chief captain of the north west army, had placed a captain, a young man, in the hold called Fort Stephenson, to defend it.